BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 `character` (purple Astarion)

 ### item
-Basically it's an object you can interact with: shells, plates, food, gems, etc. It's not completely true, but it's just easier to explain (some sceneries and items can intersect).
+Basically an object you can interact with: shells, plates, food, gems, etc. It's not completely true, but it's just easier to explain (some sceneries and items can intersect).

 ### scenery
-It's an object you can't interact with: rocks, plants, trees, shelves, etc. (some sceneries and items can intersect).
+An object you can't interact with: rocks, plants, trees, shelves, etc. (some sceneries and items can intersect).

 ### lightProbe
-The game doesn't have any form of dynamic global Illumination, so Larian use `LightProbe` to capture `HDRI` map around itself and then calculate and "bake" inderect lighting.
+The game doesn't have any form of dynamic global Illumination, so Larian uses `LightProbe` to capture `HDRI` map around itself and then calculate and "bake" indirect lighting.

 There are 2 types of light probes: